ancestor-mithril/dice-score-3d/README.md

 # dice-score-3d
 Utility for calculating the Dice Similarity Coefficient (DSC) for 3D segmentation masks.
 Writes the results in a csv or json file and can be used both from the terminal or from a Python script.
+Calculates per-case mean Dice and weighted mean Dice, and per-label mean Dice, weighted mean Dice and Union Dice.
+The Union Dice for a label is the Dice Score calculated as if all the cases are concatenated into a single big case, aiming to balance out cases in which the Dice Score is 0 but have very few FP voxels or cases in which the Dice Score is 1 but have no positive voxels.

 ## Installation